TeraSky-OSS/aws-iam-password-policy-manager/README.md

 ## Usage

+Once deployed:

-Once deployed, the IAM account password policy is automatically set based on the parameters specified during stack creation.
-You can update the policy by updating the stack with new parameter values.
+- The IAM account password policy is automatically set based on the parameters specified during stack creation.

-If the parameter `EnableRevertOnPolicyChange` is set to `true`, the IAM account password policy will revert to the values defined in the Cloudformation template if it detects a change/delete to the password policy.
-Note that for this feature to work you must have a "management-events" Cloudtrail Trail configured in the account.
+- If `EnableRevertOnPolicyChange` is set to `true`, an EventBridge rule will monitor any changes or deletions to the password policy.
+If an unauthorized change or deletion is detected, the Lambda function will automatically revert the policy back to its desired state.

+## Support

+For support or issues with this template, please raise an issue in the project repository or contact us.